A list of tools, materials, behaviors, mindsets and methodologies not used in the EDS.

 Building first (and always).
 Thinking...
 Never.
 Trust me, I've been around since before maker-spaces existed, so I know what you're trying to conceptually bargain for: incremental improvement by way of rapid prototyping.
 I don't buy it.
 If someone is demanding this type of behavior from you, push back.
 Use your brain.
 Before you start making anything, be sure you have a good reason, one that an antagonistic stranger would believe, to convert a useful and valuable raw material into future garbage.
 Despite so many cults suggesting otherwise, there is not an impetus to build, build, build.
 This is one of the most convenient of all misconceptions and self-delusions, as it absolves the holder of any responsibility in explaining why they're not thinking.

 Believing James Dyson.
-5,127 prototpyes.
+5,127 prototypes.
 Yeah, sure.

 Working on silly ideas handed down to you from professors.
 They don't know.

 Working on silly ideas handed down to you from industry.
-They don't know
+They don't know.

 Working on silly ideas handed down to you from government entities.
-They don't know
+They don't know.

 Refusing to question the question.